Investing into Structured Products

 As already highlighted, the value of the protective barrier should not be underestimated, as, in the above example, it would require the relevant markets to fall by more than 40% before clients had any exposure to potential losses on their capital.

-The growing interest in Structured Products from clients is very much a testament to their continued value in the current market climate and we will continue to strive to create the very best products available in the market and provide these on an exclusive basis to clients.
+The growing interest in Structured Products from some clients is very much a testament to their potential value in the current market climate.

 About Mike Coady